MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-design-areas.md

 A mission-critical workload architecture is defined by the various design decisions required to ensure both functional and non-functional business-requirements are fully satisfied.
 The target architecture is therefore greatly influenced by the relevant business requirements, and as a result may vary between different application contexts.

 The image below represents a reference architecture recommended for mission-critical workloads on Azure.
 It leverages a reference set of business requirements to achieve an optimized architecture for different target reliability tiers.

 ![Mission-critical online reference architecture](./images/alwayson-architecture-foundational-online.png "Mission-critical online reference architecture")

->The [Mission-Critical Foundational Online](https://github.com/azure/alwayson-foundational-online) and [Mission-Critical Foundational Connected](https://github.com/azure/alwayson-foundational-connected) provide solution orientated showcases for this design methodology, demonstrating how this architecture pattern can be implemented alongside the operational wrappers required to maximize reliability and operational effectiveness.
+>The [Mission-Critical Online](https://github.com/azure/alwayson-foundational-online) and [Mission-Critical Connected](https://github.com/azure/alwayson-foundational-connected) provide solution orientated showcases for this design methodology, demonstrating how this architecture pattern can be implemented alongside the operational wrappers required to maximize reliability and operational effectiveness.

 Use these reference implementations to construct a sandbox application environment for validating key design decisions.